Relief for depression and anxiety

 And, if you are taking medication for depression and anxiety, and you want to stop it, you can safely come off the drugs under supervision as you develop the ability to cope with the unpleasant sensations and feelings of withdrawal.
 You should not stop them abruptly.
 Gradually, very gradually, you can reduce the dosage while developing your own strength to cope.
 Then you don’t need drugs or therapies.
 You can cope with it all yourself.

-In Adaptation Practice you start with what you can do – not with what you cannot yet do.
-Like developing muscle strength you develop emotional strength.
-The stronger you become, the more you can bear and cope with.
-Like a see-saw as you become stronger, the emotion becomes more friendly.
-It motivates you and gives you more energy.
-You get your life back and enjoy living again.
+In Adaptation Practice training starts with what we can do – not with what we cannot yet do.
+Like developing muscular strength practice develops emotional strength.
+The stronger we become, the more we can bear and cope with.
+As we become stronger, the emotion is gentled.
+It motivates us and gives us more energy.
+We get our life back and enjoy living again.

 Adaptation Practice is not an easy quick-fix way, but then the roots of suffering are so deep in us that there could not possibly be an easy and quick way of relieving it.
-It is a realistic, safe and effective way that anyone can follow provided he or she is willing to try, which is why it has stood the test of time for the last two and a half thousand years.
-Yes, all this has been known and kept alive that long and it has relieved suffering for thousands of people.
+It is a realistic, safe and effective way that anyone can follow provided he or she is willing to try.
+This is why the same practical training, which has been developed in China and Japan by Zen monks over the centuries has stood the test of time.
+Yes, all this has been known and passed on from teacher to student in the same way as we now practise it today.
+It has relieved suffering for thousands of people.
 It is not a theory or a belief.
 It is facing life as it really is instead of being caught up in our worries and ruminations.

 Adaptation Practice is available one-to-one and in groups.
 It can be face-to-face or online by Skype, FaceTime or email, or by telephone.
 If you would like to know more, or to book a free initial discussion, contact Dr Clive Sherlock here.